AOT-Technologies/forms-flow-ai-web-components/README.md

 # forms-flow-ai-web-components
  **HYBRID FORM EMBEDDING**

-Hybrid form embedding is a feature where you can embed both authenticated and anonymous forms in your own application.
-So the user can submit forms from your own application.
+Hybrid form embedding is a feature where you can embed both authenticated and anonymous forms in your application.
+This feature allows user to submit forms from your application.

-For this we are providing our formsflow webcomponent (```<formsflow-wc></formsflow-wc>```) that you can add in your frontend framework.
-Here the component will accept some parameters that will be different for different scenarios.
+We are providing our formsflow webcomponent (```<formsflow-wc></formsflow-wc>```) that you can add in your frontend framework.
+The component will accept some parameters that will be different for different scenarios.

- As of now here you have three scenarios :
+ As of now there are three scenarios :

- 1.Anonymous Forms
+ 1. Anonymous Forms

- 2.Authenticated Forms (Internal)
+ 2. Authenticated Forms (Internal)

- 3.Authenticated Forms (External)
+ 3. Authenticated Forms (External)

- **Anonymous Forms**
+ **1. Anonymous Forms**

- For anonymous forms the webcomponents will accept following parameters
+ **step 1**

+ Add the below mentioned webcomponent to your html file :

        <formsflow-wc